astridx/meinblog/content/posts/joomla/0vorwort.en.md

 With a single call, Web Assets allow developers to load multiple Javascript and CSS files in a specified order.
 For example, if an extension developer uses styles that depend on Font Awesome being loaded first and they know that Joomla 4 uses the icon font set, Web Assets come into play.
 Web Assets are described in several places in this tutorial.

 > Use the Web Asset Manager when developing for Joomla 4.
 All calls to `HTMLHelper::_('stylesheet or script ...)` work, but these assets are appended after the Web Asset Manager assets.
 This results in overriding styles that are set in the template.
 Thus, a user does not have the possibility to manipulate by means of a `user.css`.
-See in this context (Issue 35706)[https://github.com/joomla/joomla-cms/issues/35706](^github.com/joomla/joomla-cms/issues/35706).
+See in this context [Issue 35706](https://github.com/joomla/joomla-cms/issues/35706)[^github.com/joomla/joomla-cms/issues/35706].

 ##### Web Services enable automated data exchange